 Voluntary reasons for leaving an organization include better opportunities elsewhere, low job satisfaction, unrealistic expectations of the job or the workplace, lack of challenge or feeling of accomplishment on the job, limited growth opportunities, and poor financial performance of the organization.
 Individuals also leave their jobs for personal reasons such as health or caregiving.

-In its 2011 Human Capital Benchmarking Report, the Society for Human Resource Management (SHRM) defined employee turnover as the rate at which employees leave a company in a defined period of time (e.g., a month or fiscal year).
+In a recent Human Capital Benchmarking Report, the Society for Human Resource Management (SHRM) defined employee turnover as the rate at which employees leave a company in a defined period of time (e.g., a month or fiscal year).

 The easiest way to calculate employee turnover is by counting the number of people who leave (a department or organization) in a given period and dividing that number by the average number of people working (in a department or organization) and multiplying by one hundred.

 For example, if the manufacturing division of an organization has 200 employees and four employees left in February, the separation rate or turnover for that division in February would be 4/200 x 100, or an employee turnover rate of 2%.